Skip to content

 Who can sign up to Rideathon?

+Everyone!
 There are no limitations on who can sign up to Rideathon.
-Whether you ride or carriage drive, own a horse or ride at a riding school, we’re encouraging all equestrians to sign up and help us to protect, as well as restore, our riding routes for everyone to enjoy.
+Whether you ride or carriage drive, own a horse or ride at a riding school, or even if you'd like to walk, run or cycle, we’re encouraging everyone to sign up and help us to protect, as well as restore, our equestrian routes for everyone to enjoy.

 Is there a minimum distance that I need to cover?